KQM-git/TCL/mechanics/equipment/artifacts.md

 {% endtab %}

 {% tab title="Findings" %}
-* The 4p set bonus don't snapshot.
-The Crit Rate increase is dynamic, and changes your Crit Rate in real time.
+* The 4p set bonus does not snapshot.
+The Crit Rate increase is Dynamic, and changes your Crit Rate in real time.
+* The 4p set bonus does not apply on the hit that applies Frozen.
 {% endtab %}
 {% endtabs %}